Comfort Meets Wilderness on this fly-in fishing adventure

 mar-mac-filletes

 Mar Mac Lodge offers great accommodations with the comforts of home, far away from home.
 The MacLachlan family has been operating there for 60 years.
 They know hospitality, and you can see this right away with the friendly staff and accommodations.
-The main lodge has a spacious dining area, a tuck shop (with tackle, drinks, and snacks), a billiards table, TV, and WiFi.
+The main lodge has a spacious dining area, a tuck shop (with tackle, drinks, and snacks), a billiards table, a TV, and WiFi.
 The spacious log cabins will make you feel right at home.
 You’ll have cold and hot running water, a shower, and a toilet in the full bathroom.
 The kitchen is outfitted with a fridge, gas oven/stove, and microwave.
 There are plenty of wall outlets to charge any electronics.
 Also, each cabin features a BBQ on the deck if you feel like grilling.
 Everything you need for the “Housekeeping Plan”… just bring the food.
 But with the American Plan, you only need to bring your appetite.
 Their home-cooked meals and shore lunches will keep you fueled up for fishing your entire trip!

 marmacshorelunch

-Getting there and back is simple, you can either enjoy a train ride or floatplane on a Dehavilland Beaver or Turbine Otter.
+Getting there and back is simple, you can either enjoy a train ride or a floatplane on a Dehavilland Beaver or Turbine Otter.
 The air base and train station are both located in White River.
 You have options.
 And speaking of that, Mar Mac Lodge even offers a big “Northend Outpost” cabin on the lake if you’re looking for something “semi-remote.”
 For more information, visit Mar Mac Lodge's website.

 About Troy Lindner